OPEC says cheap oil taking longer to subdue rival suppliers

 In a monthly report, the Organization of the Petroleum Exporting Countries (OPEC) forecast no extra demand for its crude oil this year despite faster global growth in consumption, because of higher-than-expected production from the United States and other countries outside the group.

 Earlier this year, OPEC slashed its prediction of non-OPEC supply for 2015, expecting lower prices to prompt a slowdown.
-But on Tuesday, it raised the forecast by about 90,000 bpd following a 220,000-bpd increase in last month's report.
+But on Tuesday, it raised the forecast by about 90,000 barrels per day (bpd), following a 220,000-bpd increase in last month's report.

 "U.S. onshore production from unconventional sources is currently expected to decline marginally in the second half of 2015 through year-end, while U.S. offshore production is expected to grow due to project start-ups," OPEC said.

-Meanwhile, the EIA decreased its forecast of non-OPEC supply on Tuesday, lowering 2015 output by 50,000 bpd and 2016 output by 80,000 bpd compared to the previous month's report.
+"Recent developments in the upstream as well as renewed oil price volatility have made forecasting non-OPEC supply more challenging."

 U.S. energy companies have been adding drilling rigs in recent weeks despite the price drop, and OPEC in the report raised its forecast of U.S. output in 2015 by 20,000 bpd.
-In March, OPEC was expecting a fall in production possibly by late 2015 as drilling subsided, although more recent data from the EIA shows that output peaked in March.
+In March, OPEC was expecting a fall in production possibly by late 2015 as drilling subsided.

-"OPEC is starting to recognise the resilience of U.S. shale," said Jamie Webster, analyst at IHS in Washington and an OPEC expert.
+"OPEC is starting to recognize the resilience of U.S. shale," said Jamie Webster, analyst at IHS in Washington and an OPEC expert.

 Oil prices fell after the report was released, extending an earlier drop.
 Brent crude was down $1.34 at $49.07 by 1434 GMT.